Alan Hunt (English cricketer)

 Alan Hunt (born 28 December 1968) was an English cricketer.
 He was a right-handed batsman who played for Gloucestershire.
 He was born in Birmingham.

 Hunt, who also played for Worcestershire and Gloucestershire Second XIs, made a single first-class appearance for the team, during the 1991 season, against the touring Sri Lankans.
 He scored 3 runs in the first innings in which he batted, and 12 runs in the second.
-He is married to Ngoc Tran, who works for Phidex.